 Loading and unloading livestock is a high-risk activity.
 However, safety risks can be greatly reduced by the installation of moveable gantries, providing safe access to livestock crates and loading ramps.
 In an effort to encourage the uptake of this type of safety infrastructure, in 2019 ALRTA conducted an investigation into the feasibility of a user pays cost recovery model.

-The trial of an innovative unloading platform at a processing facility in SE Queensland saw industry, government and the National Heavy Vehicle Regulator come together to support a focus on improving the safety of drivers unloading cattle at feedlots, saleyards and processors.
-Kilcoy Global Foods (KGF) partnered with the ALRTA to undertake a research trial to explore the potential of a ‘user-pay’ system to accelerate the uptake of safer unloading infrastructure, funded through the NHVR’s Heavy Vehicle Safety Infrastructure Initiative, supported by the Federal Government.
+The 12-week trial of an innovative unloading gantry saw industry, government and the National Heavy Vehicle Regulator come together to improve the safety of drivers unloading cattle at feedlots, saleyards and processors.
+The $102,000 project was funded through the NHVR’s Heavy Vehicle Safety Infrastructure Initiative, supported by the Federal Government.

-Feedback about using the unloading platform has been largely positive with drivers reporting that it certainly is much safer as well as quick and easy to use.
+Feedback about using the unloading platform was positive with drivers reporting that the Crate P.A.L. is much safer as well as quick and easy to use.

-Please contact ALRTA is you have any questions 02 6247 54 34 or contact us.
+Please contact ALRTA if you have any questions 02 6247 54 34 or contact us.

 A video demonstration of the innovative unloading gantry can be viewed directly below.